AsiaWi/Qwizard/README.md

     * Microsoft Edge
     * Firefox

-        * Issue: Text inside buttons and form input shown as link when viewed on Safari.
+        * Issue: Text inside buttons and form input shown with no styling when viewed on Safari.
         * Fix: I have styled the text so that it looks the same when viewed in Safari as it does on other browsers.
 * Devices
     * Iphone 13 Pro
     * Google Pixel 7 Pro
-    * Samsung Galaxy S5
     * Surface Pro
     * Asus Vivobook